ClosedBusinessHubs Stream

 What activities are funded?

-Funded activities included establishing shared CCUS hub infrastructure for CO2 compression, transport and storage; geological surveys and well appraisals; process design and engineering including feasibility studies; construction, installation and commissioning of CCUS hub equipment and software; performance monitoring; and consultation and planning with community, industry, government and research stakeholders.
+Eligible activities included establishing shared CCUS hub infrastructure for compression, transport and storage of CO2; geological surveys and well appraisals; process design and engineering including feasibility studies; construction, installation and commissioning of CCUS hub equipment and software; monitoring CO2 supply and infrastructure performance; and consultation and planning with community, industry, government and research stakeholders.

 How do I apply for the Carbon Capture, Use and Storage Hubs and Technologies Program – Hubs Stream?